 Update 2: A third year immature Bearded Vulture was photographed by Ali Irizi near Jbel Toubkal, Western High Atlas, on 7 March 2015 (best photos for the species in Morocco so far!).

 Update 4: A 2nd/3rd year Bearded Vulture observed at Jbel Toubkal on 22 July 2016 by Ahmed Raha and mountain guide Houssin (see last photo).
-Here is what Ahmed said about this encounter:”… But the most spectacular was the huge raptor appeared when we were at 4000 meters, I was not able to identify it, but Houssin told me that the area had three Bearded Vultures, some Golden Eagles and Bonelli’s Eagles”.
+Here is what Ahmed said about this encounter:”… the most spectacular was the huge raptor that appeared when we were at 4000 meters, I was not able to identify it, but Houssin told me that the area had three Bearded Vultures, some Golden Eagles and Bonelli’s Eagles”.
 Thanks Diego Jeréz for the information!

-Update 5: An adult bird observed at Tizi n’Tichka, High Atlas by Dutch birder Mats van Kasteren on 11 August 2017.
+Updates 5: An adult bird observed at Tizi n’Tichka, High Atlas by Dutch birder Mats van Kasteren on 11 August 2017.
 Thanks Mats for the email!

 Fabrice Cuzin et al. summarised the known knowledge (up until 2009) about the Lammergeier in Morocco during the “2nd International Congress on the Bearded Vulture” organised at Jaen (Spain) in September 2009.
 The presentation entitled “Bearded Vulture in Morocco.
 Past, present, future?”

 Cuzin, F., Thévenot, M. & Mokhtari, S. (2009).
 Bearded vulture in Morocco: past, present, future?
 Presented at ‘II International Congress on the Bearded Vulture (Gypaetus barbatus) in Europe: new challenges for its conservation‘, 15th to 19th September 2009, Jaen.